vsekhar/fabula/docs/design.md

  * TrueTime ranges: `[tt.earliest, tt.latest]`
    * Semantic: what time is it _not_?
-   * Useful to exclude non-causal possible orderings by looking for disjoint intervals
+   * Used to guard against counter-causal possible orderings of events
    * Service maintains infrastructure to provide current time and uncertainty (epsilon)
    * Might be semantically misused (e.g. using midpoint as a "more accurate clock")
+     * Doesnt matter too much, misuse would have only local effect
    * No specific use case that can't be more robustly covered by a post-commit wait timestamp (below)
  * TrueTime timestamps: `tt.timestamp`
    * Semantic: produce a causally-robust ordering of events (global monotonic wall clock)
    * Reduce TrueTime range to a single timestamp by performing a commit wait
-   * Service is very similar to one providing ranges
+   * Service is functionally the same as the one providing TrueTime ranges, just slower :p
    * Harder to misuse a post-commit wait timestamp than a range
-   * Not any worse for performance, users of a timestamp range could just run a concurrent request for a post-commit wait timestamp
+   * Not any worse for performance for clients; clients
+     * acquie locks
+     * initiate a timestamp request
+     * do other work while timestamp request and commit wait are in flight
+     * wrap up once a timestamp is received.

 With the above, abitrary groups of servers could establish an ordering for their events that is externally consistent and globally ordered with all other events on all other servers.

+One of the main (only?) things they would use this strong ordering property for is tracking decisions between servers: i.e. consensus.
+This is a solved problem: use Paxos.

+But Paxos requires well-behaved future leaders to help recover values from failed leaders.
+Other protocols like Raft have similarly cooperative requirements for log recovery.
+In an open system, this requirement is dangerous: a badly-behaved participant can exploit previous failures to alter commitments already made.

+So we need to do more than abstract ordering to a trusted global service.
+We need to abstract consensus as well.

+THe most minimal for of a consensus service would entail:

+ * Global ordering
+ * Monotonic consensus
+ * Durable storage (time-limited)

+A client sends a proposal to the consensus service and all servers.
+The consensus service creates a CAS record of the proposal with a creation timestamp and an expiry timestamp.
+The servers respond back to the client with a signature.
+The client makes a commit decision and submits the commit decision to the consensus service with the signatures of all accepting servers.
+The consensus service moves the proposal record to a commit record, adds the signatures of the accepting servers, and sends back a post-commit wait timestamp to the client.
+The client sends the commit decision and timestamp to the servers.
+The servers respond with a commit.
+If anyone fails, they can consult the consensus service to learn whether a decision had been made.

 But what if they fail during consensus?
 Each would need to maintain its own robust replicated log for recovery.
-Can we abstract this away?
+Can we handle this as well with shared infrastructure?

  * Logged TrueTime timestamps: `{requestId, tt.timestamp}`
    * Semantic: logged causal ordering of events